DrNeilChen/CLWD/README.md

 We gratefully acknowledge the following resources and works that made this project possible:

 ### Datasets

+- **CLWD Dataset**: The dataset is publicly available and can also be accessed directly through our Pathology Image Repository ( https://leelab.kmmu.edu.cn/PathologyRepository ).
+Otherwise, the JPG version of the dataset also available at the Hugging Face repository ( https://huggingface.co/datasets/kmmuleelab/Lung_Pathology_Image_JPG ).
 - **DHMC Dataset**: [Dartmouth Lung Cancer Histology Dataset](https://bmirds.github.io/LungCancer/)

 ### Methods